-Additionally, sector ETFs offer convenient ways to gain low risk and diversified exposure to a broad group of companies in particular sectors.
+Sector ETFs are also funds of convenience, offering many ways to gain low risk and diversified exposure to a broad group of companies in particular sectors.
 Financials - Brokers/ Capital markets is one of the 16 broad Zacks sectors within the Zacks Industry classification.
-It is currently ranked 7, placing it in top 44%.
+It is currently ranked 11, placing it in bottom 31%.

 The Dow Jones U.S. Select Investment Services Index measures the performance of the investment services sector of the U.S. equity market.

 Investors should also pay attention to an ETF's expense ratio.
 Lower cost products will produce better results than those with a higher cost, assuming all other metrics remain the same.

 Annual operating expenses for this ETF are 0.43%, making it on par with most peer products in the space.

 It has a 12-month trailing dividend yield of 1.67%.

 Sector Exposure and Top Holdings

 Even though ETFs offer diversified exposure that minimizes single stock risk, investors should also look at the actual holdings inside the fund.
 Luckily, most ETFs are very transparent products that disclose their holdings on a daily basis.